Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Evaluation

 \subsection{Preliminary Experiment}

-As aforementioned, the goal of the preliminary experiment is to 1) find out the upper bound of and how the performance of our dual-model system drops as we gradually reduce the amount of training data, and 2) to find a reasonable amount of training data pool for the AL simulation.
+The expected outcome of the aforementioned preliminary experiment is 1) to determine the upper bound of performance and observe how the performance of our dual-model system gradually decreases as we reduce the amount of training data, and 2) to identify a suitable candidate data size for the AL simulation.

-In order to minimize the potential bias caused by the uneven number of data for each category in the training data, we randomly sample the same amount of data for each category from the full e-SNLI training split and choose eight different settings ranging from [$10$, $50$, $100$, $500$, $1500$, $3000$, $5000$] and the complete data per category.
-Since the e-SNLI dataset consists of three categories: entailment, neutral, and contradiction, the training data size in each setting becomes [$30$, $150$, $300$, $1500$, $4500$, $9000$, $15000$, and $549,367$ (full train split size)] correspondingly, as denoted in Figure~\ref{fig:pe_result}.
+We also randomly sample the same amount of data for each category in the preliminary experiment to minimize potential bias introduced by uneven distribution, especially when the sampling size per iteration is very small.
+Specifically, we select eight different sampling amounts per category from the e-SNLI training split, ranging from [$10$, $50$, $100$, $500$, $1500$, $3000$, $5000$] and the complete data per category.
+Since the e-SNLI dataset consists of three categories: entailment, neutral, and contradiction, the total sampling size in each setting becomes [$30$, $150$, $300$, $1500$, $4500$, $9000$, $15000$, and $549,367$ (full train split)], respectively, as shown in Figure~\ref{fig:pe_result}.

-In the preliminary experiment, we only fine-tune the explanation generation model and the prediction model once with the training data; thus, we conduct a hyper-parameter search for each setting and experiment three trials with randomly sampled data on each setting to get an averaged result.
-The evaluation is conducted on the full testing split in e-SNLI, which contains $9,824$ examples.
+For each sampling setting, we conduct three trials to obtain an averaged result.
+In each trial, we fine-tune the explanation generation model and the prediction model once and conduct a hyperparameter search.
+The framework is then evaluated on the test split of e-SNLI ($9,824$ examples).